knub/onehundredandtwenty/README.md

-# onehundredandeighty
+# onehundredandtwenty

-Organize your courses in HPI with onehundredandeighty.
+Organize your master courses in HPI with onehundredandtwenty.
+Forked from onehundredandeighty.

 ### Your course is missing?
 1. Fork me.